Sessions

 This is for a couple of reasons.
 Firstly, this is mainly a teaching workshop.
 There’s lots to cover, so there won’t be much time to do anything worth recording.
 You’ll be doing practical exercises but they don’t look good on camera 😉

-Secondly, people behave differently if there are cameras and things involved.
-We don’t open up as much and we aren’t as honest.
+Secondly, you’ll probably behave differently if there are cameras and things involved.
+No one opens up as much and we aren’t as honest.
 This isn’t in any way a ‘self-disclosure’ workshop, but it’s still a good idea for us to be able to say what we’re thinking without the feeling of a camera down our necks.

 Understand the science of storytelling…